 If the turkey failed, she recommends searing a steak.
 "Practically everyone [who eats meat] loves a seared steak," she says, adding that it's something that can be done in about eight minutes.
 "Just get a cast iron skillet piping hot, throw some oil and garlic in there, sear one side for three to four minutes, and then do the same on the other.
 You're done in 10 minutes and Thanksgiving is saved."
 Sure, it isn't "traditional," but she says if there's any year to buck tradition, it's this one.
 "Get one as a backup and if you don't end up needing it, you can eat the steak yourself when you're sick of Thanksgiving leftovers," she says.

 Cheatham says she turns sweet potato wedges as an easy dinner-saver.
 "Just cut up the sweet potato into wedges, spice it up with olive oil, salt, and pepper, and roast them in the oven until they start turning brown in places," she says.
 "When they're done cooking, add a little honey or maple syrup on them.
 It's seasonal and a really easy win."

-Hosting Thanksgiving can be intimidating—even if it’s just for a few people—but the biggest tip to keep in mind is to plan ahead.
-And don’t be shy about asking for help if and when you need it.
+Hosting Thanksgiving can be intimidating—even if it's just for a few people—but the biggest tip to keep in mind is to plan ahead.
+And don't be shy about asking for help if and when you need it.
 More often than not, your guests want to be part of prepping the meal.
-After all, if 2020 has taught us anything, it’s that we’re in this together—a reminder that just might come in handy right when it’s time to start washing the dishes.
+After all, if we've learned anything in the last year, it's that we're in this together—a reminder that just might come in handy right when it's time to start washing the dishes.